A Marketer's Guide to Using First-Party Data to Drive Exceptional Customer Experiences

 Continually evaluate your first-party data capabilities, monitor progress and integrate what you’ve learned at each step along the way.
 Identify key success metrics for your solution, both in terms of operational capability and support for cross-channel marketing initiatives.
 Track data volumes, sources, processing speed, profile depth and which data is activated for analytics and measurement.

 By leveraging all of a brand’s first-party data to resolve customer identity, marketers can build a data asset that serves as the foundation for all consumer engagements — across the web, mobile apps, stores, email, digital ads, call centers and beyond.
-Equipped with identity, marketers can amplify reach across channels, build customer relationships, improve retention rates and increase brand revenues.
+Equipped with intelligence, marketers can amplify reach across channels, build customer relationships, improve retention rates and increase brand revenues.

 Sure, staying on course with today’s consumers is challenging as they hop from one channel or device to the next.
-But with the right technology and a customer identity strategy rooted in first-party data, you’ll discover the most direct route begins and ends with the data you already own.
+But with the right technology and a customer intelligence strategy rooted in first-party data, you’ll discover the most direct route begins and ends with the data you already own.